Venice to Poreč

 Day 1: Individual arrival in Mestre/Venice

+Individual arrival in Mestre (the mainland of Venice).
 The city of Venice will captivate you with its charm and splendor.
 Venice is still a monument to the glory days of the Renaissance.
-The whole city is an extraordinary architectural masterpiece in which even the smallest building contains works by some of the world's greatest artists such as Giorgione, Titian, Tintoretto, Veronese, and others.Day 2: Mestre/Venice - Jesolo/Caorle/coast, 25 or 40 mi.
-(40 or 65 km, vertical climb 0 m)
+The whole city is an extraordinary architectural masterpiece in which even the smallest building contains works by some of the world's greatest artists such as Giorgione, Titian, Tintoretto, Veronese, and others.Day 2: Mestre/Venice - Lido di Jesolo/Caorle/coast, 25 or 40 mi.
+(40 or 65 km, vertical climb +\-85 m)

 After a few kilometers, your bicycle tour in Italy, Slovenia, and Croatia continues by ferry and then by Vaporetto.
 You will pass in front of Piazza San Marco, one of the most beautiful squares in the world.
-Then you will reach Punta Sabbioni, the furthest south area of the Adriatic coast, which is north of Venice.
+You will then head from Mestre to Tronchetto Island, where you will take a ferry to reach the island of Lido.
+From Lido a motorboat will take you to Punta Sabbioni, the furthest south area of the Adriatic coast, which is north of Venice.
 From here you cycle along the stunning seacoast, with various opportunities for a refreshing bath in the sea.
 The overnight will be in one of the places along this famous coastline.Day 3: Jesolo/Caorle/coast - Portogruaro, 25/37 mi.
-(40/60 km, vertical climb 0 m)
+(40/60 km, vertical climb +/-225 m)

 Cycling in Slovenia towards the south, you will pass through the salt mines of Secovlje, a large town known for its salt works and a key area as regards ornithology.
 Some kilometers later you will cross the Croatian border down along Istria, the Adriatic sea’s largest peninsula.
 In the end, you will reach Porec, the tourist capital of Croatia, with its Eufrasian Basilica, which in1997, was declared Patrimony of Humanity by UNESCO.Day 8: Poreč